 Products marketed by the International segment (some 45% of sales) are generally the same as those in the North America segment, although some are tweaked for international markets.
 Mattel's products are sold directly to retailers and wholesalers in Europe, Latin America, and Asia, Australia, and New Zealand, and through agents and distributors in those countries where Mattel has no direct presence.

-The American Girl segment (just over 5% of sales) is a direct marketer, children's publisher, and retailer of the American Girl line of historical and contemporary character dolls, books, and accessories.
+The American Girl segment (about 5% of sales) is a direct marketer, children's publisher, and retailer of the American Girl line of historical and contemporary character dolls, books, and accessories.
 The segment also makes products under the Truly Me, Girl of the Year, and Bitty Baby brands.

 Sales and Marketing